Przy Bażantarni Street, Warsaw

 Przy Bażantarni Street (Ulica Przy Bażantarni) is a street in the Ursynów district of Warsaw, Poland.

 History

-The name of the street comes from pheasantry (bażanciarnia), which is a non-existent object, and was established during the reign of King John III Sobieski.
-It was supposed to make hunting more attractive (together with the zoo).
+The name of the street originates from a pheasantry (bażanciarnia), an object that no longer exists, established during the reign of King John III Sobieski to enhance hunting activities, alongside a zoo.

-In the years 1780–1782, August Czartoryski built a classicist palace in the place of the Pheasantry, designed by Szymon Bogumił Zug.
-The palace was rebuilt many times, and in the 19th century the name was changed from Bażantarnia to Natolin to commemorate Natalia Potocka.
+Between 1780 and 1782, August Czartoryski constructed a neoclassical palace on the site of the former pheasantry, designed by Szymon Bogumił Zug.
+The palace underwent numerous reconstructions, and in the 19th century, its name was changed from Bażantarnia to Natolin in honor of Natalia Potocka.